 Manufacturing is at the heart of many businesses.
 Whether you’re making kitschy Etsy crafts or Silicon Valley high tech devices, the manufacturing process will be a huge part of your success.
 It is, after all, where your products are turned into physical reality.
 This is true whether you’re making something with massive machinery or with your own two hands.

 Even as early as the manufacturing stage, you need to be thinking about logistics.
 You can optimize and tweak the supply chain after a product is created, it’s true.
-Yet there few opportunities where simple smart decisions can make such a massive impact quite like what we’re about to talk about.
+Yet there are few opportunities where simple smart decisions can make such a massive impact quite like what we’re about to talk about.

 Reducing Item Weight